Soil ecology

-Soil ecology is the study of the interactions among soil organisms, and between biotic and abiotic aspects of the soil environment.
-It is particularly concerned with the cycling of nutrients, formation and stabilization of the pore structure, the spread and vitality of pathogens, and the biodiversity of this rich biological community.
+Soil ecology studies interactions among soil organisms, and their environment.
+It is particularly concerned with the cycling of nutrients, soil aggregate formation and soil biodiversity.

 Overview

 Soil is made up of a multitude of physical, chemical, and biological entities, with many interactions occurring among them.
-Soil is a variable mixture of broken and weathered minerals and decaying organic matter.
-Together with the proper amounts of air and water, it supplies, in part, sustenance for plants as well as mechanical support.
+It is a heterogenous mixture of minerals and organic matter with variations in moisture, temperature and nutrients.
+Soil supports a wide range of living organisms and is an essential component of terrestrial ecology.